Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Granules for Oral Suspension: Single-use packet of 100 mg of raltegravir, suspended in 10 mL of water for a final concentration of 10 mg/mL.

 Note: Film-coated tablets, chewable tablets, and oral suspension are not interchangeable.

 |Dosing Recommendations||Selected Adverse Events|

-Note: Metabolism by uridine diphosphate glucotransferase (UGT1A1) is low at birth and increases rapidly over the next 4 to 6 weeks of life.
+Note: Metabolism by uridine diphosphate glucuronyl transferase (UGT1A1) is low at birth and increases rapidly during the next 4 to 6 weeks of life.

-Note: Maximum dose of oral suspension is 10 mL (100 mg) twice daily.
+Note: The maximum dose of oral suspension is 10 mL (raltegravir 100 mg) twice daily.

 Note: For children weighing 11 kg to 20 kg, either oral suspension or chewable tablets can be used.

 Child and Adolescent Dose for Chewable Tablets, Film-Coated Tablets, and HD Tablets